 NBC had sent a very attractive Star Trek sales brochure to its station affiliates and advertisers.
 Close scrutiny showed, however, that an artist working for the NBC Sales Department had airbrushed Spock’s pointy ears round in all the photographs.

-In order to placate the network, which was strongly advocating the use of regular ears and eyebrows on the Spock character — a move that would have seriously undermined the concept that an alien was serving aboard the Enterprise — the production team decided to “tell NBC what they wanted to hear” in agreeing to greatly reduce Spock’s visibility in the show for the first thirteen weeks while actually proceeding without limitations on the use of the Vulcan officer.
+In order to placate the network, which was strongly advocating the use of regular ears and eyebrows on the Spock character — a move that would have seriously undermined the concept that an alien was serving aboard the Enterprise — the production team decided to “tell NBC what they wanted to hear” in agreeing to greatly reduce Spock’s visibility for the first thirteen weeks while actually proceeding without limitations on the use of the Vulcan officer.

 But by the time the fifth show was ready to air, “Spockmania” had erupted and NBC’s anti-Spock campaign came to a grinding halt.
-Desilu’s mailroom was bulging with huge sacks of fan mail, most of which was addressed to Mister Spock.
+Desilu’s mailroom was bulging with huge sacks of fan mail, most of which was addressed to Mr Spock.